Skip to main content

 Eating for reasons other than hunger is a nutrition and health-related behavior that many registered dietitian nutritionists encounter when working with patients and clients.

-For individuals who relate to these influences, it can be helpful to identify and encourage methods for managing emotions that do not center around food, such as mindful physical activity, meditation, connecting with a friend and taking time for self-care activities.
-Self-monitoring may also be an effective tool for those who rely on food for comfort.
+For individuals who use food to help manage their emotions, it can be helpful to identify and encourage other coping methods that do not center around food, such as mindful physical activity, meditation, connecting with a friend and taking time for self-care activities.
+Self-monitoring may be an effective tool for individuals who rely on food for comfort.
 Taking time to journal thoughts around food and feelings may be helpful to identify patterns and make behavior changes.

 References: